MMSpivak/Python/README.md

 # Python
-Repository of my work in Python
+Repository of my work in Python.
+Mainly encompasses work in machine learning.